Monopond/fax-api-client-csharp/README.md

 ```

 ###Assigning a Resolution in fax:
-To set-up a fax to have a `Resolution` in the request similar to the following example can be used.
+To assign a fax to have a `Resolution` in the request similar to the following example can be used.
 Please assign the value of `ResolutionSpecified` to `true` in order to take effect the value of selected `Resolution` in the request.

 ```C#
          private static void sendFaxSample(ApiService apiClient)